Women in the military by country: Pakistan

 Pakistan is the only country in the Islamic world to have women appointed in the high ranking assignments and the general officer ranks, as well as performing their military duties in the hostile and combat military operations.
 Women have been taking part in Pakistan military since 1947 after the establishment of Pakistan, currently a strong sizable unit of women officers who are serving in the Pakistan Armed Forces.
 In 2006, the first women fighter pilots batch joined the combat aerial mission command of Pakistan Air Force and women in Pakistan Army have been trained in combat missions, particularly in sniper, airborne and infantry warfare.

 The Pakistan Navy is currently the only uniform service branch where women are restricted to serve in the combat missions especially in the submarine force command, rather they are appointed and served in the operation involving the military logistics, operational planning, staff development and the senior administrative offices, particularly in the regional and central headquarters.

 Philippines

 From 1993 onward, women served only in Women's Army Auxiliary Corps of Philippine military.
 In 1993, women were granted the right to serve as combat soldiers with the passage of Republic Act No. 7192 and the first batch started the training in the Philippine Military Academy in April that year.

 Saudi Arabia

-Applications for certain non-combat roles were opened to women in February, 2018.
+In February 2018, Saudi Arabia began opening certain non‑combat security and public‑security roles to women, marking the first formal recruitment of women into uniformed security services under the Ministry of Interior.